rsksmart/devportal/docs/05-dev-tools/additional-tools/index.md

 To ensure the quality and security of your smart contracts, consider using these tools:

-* Sourcify: Verify and document your Solidity contracts to enhance transparency and readability.
-* Slither: Identify potential vulnerabilities and optimize your codebase for efficiency and security.
+* [Sourcify](https://sourcify.dev/): Verify smart contracts on Rootstock, Sourcify enables transparent and human-readable smart contract interactions through automated Solidity contract verification, contract metadata.
+* [Slither](https://github.com/crytic/slither): Slither built with Solidity & Vyper static analysis framework written in Python3, enables developers to find vulnerabilities, enhance their code comprehension, and quickly prototype custom analyses.
+* [SolidityScan](https://solidityscan.com/): Secure your smart contracts on Rootstock, and get accurate security audit results and detailed reports.

 ## dApp Testing